Is Servo Stabilizer or Servo Controlled Voltage Stabilizer Same ?

-What is a Servo controlled stabilizer?
+What is a Servo Controlled Voltage Stabilizer?
 Why should I install one?

 A Servo Stabilizer is a Servo motor controlled stabilization system that performs optimum voltage supply using a Buck\Boost transformer booster that captures voltage fluctuations from input and regulates current to the correct output.
 An AC synchronous motor adjusts voltage in clockwise or anticlockwise direction and manages the output voltage with components like control card,dimmer,comparator, transistors, mocs, etc.